Gain access to personalized product screening, the best pricing, rewards, and more!

 What are Saddleback Caterpillars?

-• Saddleback Caterpillars are a distinctive caterpillar that is known to frequent gardens and delivers a poisonous sting when touched.
+- Saddleback caterpillars are distinctive caterpillars known to frequent gardens and deliver a poisonous sting when touched.

 How to Get Rid of Saddleback Caterpillars

-• Our top recommendation for Saddleback caterpillar treatment is Supreme IT Insecticide.
-Apply the Supreme IT around your home perimeter and to your lawn and ornamental plants where Saddleback Caterpillars may be active or hiding.
+- Our top recommendation for treating saddleback caterpillars is Supreme IT Insecticide.
+Apply it around your home perimeter and to your lawn and ornamental plants where saddleback caterpillars may be active or hiding.

 Preventing Saddleback Caterpillar